 2. Misuse of Authority.
-The Court does not cite Monroe v.
-Pape, 365 U.S. 167 (1961), in its opinion, but reiterates that a misuse of authority can still constitute state action (and presumably be "under color of" law), citing (among other cases) Home Telephone & Telegraph v.
+The Lindke Court did not cite Monroe v.
+Pape, 365 U.S. 167 (1961) (see Section 1.A., supra), in its opinion, but reiterated that a misuse of authority can still constitute state action (and presumably be "under color of" law), citing (among other cases) Home Telephone & Telegraph v.
 City of Los Angeles, 227 U.S. 278 (1913).
 "Every § 1983 suit alleges a misuse of power," the Supreme Court observed, "because no state actor has the authority to deprive someone of a federal right.
 To misuse power, however, one must possess it in the first place."

 3. Is Apparent Authority No Longer Enough?
-The Court states in Freed that authority must be "actual" as opposed to "apparent."
-The Freed Court observed that "an official's power requires careful attention to the relevant statute, ordinance, regulation, custom, or usage."
+The Court stated in Lindke that authority must be "actual" as opposed to "apparent."
+The Lindke Court observed that "an official's power requires careful attention to the relevant statute, ordinance, regulation, custom, or usage."
 Further, "courts must not rely on 'excessively broad job descriptions' to conclude that a government employee is authorized to speak for the State.
 The inquiry is not whether making official announcements could fit within the job description; it is whether making official announcements is actually part of the job that the State entrusted the official to do."
 Defined as such, does this approach mirror "scope of employment"?

-With claims made against police officers for various forms of wrongful arrest of excessive force, in contrast, lower courts have regularly looked to "shows of authority" and "pretenses" -- concepts akin to apparent authority as opposed to "scope of employment"- to hold police officers had engaged in state action.
+With claims made against police officers for various forms of wrongful arrest of excessive force, in contrast, lower courts have regularly looked to "shows of authority" and "pretenses" -- concepts more akin to apparent authority as opposed to "scope of employment" - to hold police officers had engaged in state action.
 See, e.g., Mitchell v.
 Gieda, 215 Fed.
 Appx.
 163 (3d Cir.
 2007) (stating that where off-duty police officers "act with police authority, purport to act with such authority, or otherwise display any indicia of such authority" they are engaged in state action); Almand v.
 Dekalb County, 103 F.3d 1510 (11th Cir.
 1997).
-While actual authority suffices, it is has rarely been ruled necessary.
-Does Freed replace this approach?
+Rarely if ever has actual authority been ruled necessary.
+Indeed, Justice Barrett in Lindke recognized that state action in "run of the mill" cases involving police officers is "easy to spot."
+Will it continue to be easy to spot under Lindke's scope of employment test?

-Likewise, lower courts have concluded that public school teachers engaged in state action when they sexually abuse students without inquiring whether the teacher had actual authority to do so.
+Likewise, lower courts have concluded that public school teachers engage in state action when they sexually abuse students without inquiring whether the teacher had actual authority to do so.
 Instead, something more like apparent authority has been found to be enough.
 See, e.g., Doe v.
 Taylor Independent Schools, 15 F.3d 443 (5th Cir.
 1994).
-Does Freed change that?
-One lower court has noted that the Supreme Court's "new test" in Freed is limited to "determine specifically when a public official's use of social media constitutes state action for First Amendment purposes," so that "[t]he general framework for determining where state action exists in other contexts not related to social media appears to remain unchanged."
-Lawson v.
-Creely, 2024 WL 2980782, 2 n.1 (E.D.
-Ky.
-2024).
+Does Lindke change that?